 - What does ECT do?

 Electroconvulsive therapy involves the application of energy to the brain to produce a seizure.
 The exact mechanism of how this works is unclear, although it does impact neural activity and increases the production of BDNF (brain-derived neurotrophic factor), which supports brain health.

 It's used primarily, but not exclusively, for the treatment of depression.
 It's the most effective treatment for depression that's currently available.
 It also works significantly faster than antidepressants do, so it's a particularly good choice for people who remain actively suicidal once hospitalized.

 - Is it barbaric?

-No. Many people's idea of ECT comes straight from One Flew Over the Cuckoo's Nest, which doesn't represent modern reality.
+No. Many people's perceptions of ECT come straight from One Flew Over the Cuckoo's Nest, which doesn't represent modern reality at all.
 ECT is performed under aneasthesia (typically propofol), along with a muscle relaxant (succinylcholine) that prevents visible seizure activity from occurring.
 Seizure activity is monitored via EEG, and the dose of the electrical stimulus is adjusted to provide the minimum amount needed to produce adequate seizure activity.

 - Does it erase people's memory?

 No. However, memory loss is a well-recognized side effect.
 In the majority of people, memory loss is temporary and is limited to the time period when they received ECT.
 In some cases, memory loss goes further back, and some, but not necessarily all, of this may come back once the course of ECT is finished.